hydro-project/hydroplane/docs/runtimes/eks.rst

     bin/hydroplane -c eks.yml

-In a separate terminal, let's make sure we can list processes:
+In a separate terminal, from the root of the ``hydroplane`` repo, let's make sure we can list processes:

 .. code-block:: bash